Razia Banu: Early life and family

 Razia Banu was born in the District of Dacca in the erstwhile Bengal Presidency, to a Bengali Muslim family.
-Her father was Wazir Ali, son of Baiyam Mia.
-Her mother, Nafisi Bibi, was the daughter of A. K. Fazlul Huq, the first Prime Minister of Bengal, and the sister of Bangladeshi politician A. K. Faezul Huq.
+Her father Wazir Ali, son of Baiyam Mia, was the first Bengali Muslim SDO.
+Her mother, Nafisa Bibi, was the daughter of A. K. Fazlul Huq, the first Prime Minister of Bengal, and the sister of Bangladeshi politician A. K. Faezul Huq.

 Career

 In 1954, Banu was elected to the East Bengal Legislative Assembly.
 After the independence of Bangladesh, she was elected to the first Jatiya Sangsad from women's reserved seat as an Awami League candidate in 1973.

 Personal life

-Banu is married to Syed Mahbubur Rahman, a Bangladesh government secretary from Batamara in Bhola.
+Banu was married to Syed Mahbubur Rahman, a Bangladesh government secretary from Batamara in Bhola.